Space science missions ISRO will launch in the near future

 The NASA-ISRO Synthetic Aperture Radar (NISAR) satellite will be the first satellite with a dual-frequency radar imaging system.
 At $1.5 billion, it’s among the most expensive Earth-observation satellites ever built.
 Following its planned launch onboard a GSLV Mk II rocket in 2022, it will be placed in a Sun-synchronous orbit so that its solar panels can provide constant power.

-NISAR’s dual-frequency radar imaging system will reveal ongoing changes in Earth’s crust, polar ice, climatic processes, biomass, etc., at a high resolution of 3–50 m, at a rapid bi-weekly pace, globally.
+NISAR’s dual-frequency radar imaging system will reveal ongoing changes in Earth’s crust, polar ice, climatic processes, biomass, etc., at a high resolution of 3 to 50 meters per pixel, at a rapid bi-weekly pace, globally.
 The satellite will also be used for disaster management, whereby its data will be available only a few hours after observations.
 ISRO and NASA have said that all science data from the mission will be in the public domain.

 A Venus orbiter in the making